-The primary objective is to explore the viability of protected green atrium between twin towers in Hong Kong.
-Secondary goals include an idea on kinetic facade with the biggest repeatability on other projects.
+The objective of this project is simple, to explore an idea of kinetic facade with the biggest repeatability on other projects.
 There are many curtain wall office towers in Hong Kong, many of which have an upstand edge beam on the interior.
 The module will have fixings to the spandrel zone and works with a standard 1.5m mullion grid.
 Such a kinetic system will have room for AI optimization inorder for it to most efficiently adapt to every mico-climate and location.